 Where parents wish to be given preference on the grounds of their faith within their application for a place at this academy they should complete the academy's supplementary application form [see Appendix 1].
-This form must be completed at the same time as the Common Application Form and returned directly to St Nicolas Academy.
+This form must be completed at the same time as the Common Application Form and returned directly to St John's Church of England Academy.

-8. Admission of children below compulsory school age and deferred entry to school
+8. Admissions of children below compulsory school age and deferred entry to school

-Where a place has already been allocated in the Reception class, parents can defer the date their child is admitted to the academy until later in the academic year but not beyond the point at which they reach compulsory academy age and not beyond the beginning of the final term of the academic year for which it was made.
+Where a place has already been allocated in the Reception class, parents can defer the date their child is admitted to the academy until later in the academic year but not beyond the point at which they reach compulsory academy age\ and not beyond the beginning of the final term of the academic year for which it was made.
 Where parents wish, a child below compulsory academy age may attend part-time until later in the academic year but not beyond the point at which they reach compulsory academy age.
-Once a place has been allocated, parents should make their wishes regarding deferment or part-time attendance clear to the Headteacher of St Nicolas Academy.
+Once a place has been allocated, parents should make their wishes regarding deferment or part-time attendance clear to the Headteacher of St John's Church of England Academy.

-compulsory academy age - a child reaches compulsory academy age on the prescribed day following his or her fifth birthday (or on his or her fifth birthday if it falls on a prescribed day).
+\compulsory academy age - a child reaches compulsory academy age on the prescribed day following his or her fifth birthday (or on his or her fifth birthday if it falls on a prescribed day).
 The prescribed days are 31 December, 31 March and 31 August.

 In addition, the parents of a summer born child (those born from 1st April to 31st August) may choose not to send their child to school until the September following their 5th birthday and may request that they are admitted out of their normal age group - to Reception rather than Year 1.
 This request should be in the form of a written letter of application addressed to the Headteacher outlining the reason(s) why you wish your child to be considered for admission into a class outside of their normal age group.
 You should enclose any supportive evidence and documentation, for example from professionals who have worked with your child that you wish to be taken into account as part of that request.
 Each request will be looked at on an individual basis with any decisions taken according to what is considered to be in the child's best interests.
-In such cases the following process should be followed in order:

-a) Parents should make the request to the Warwickshire Admissions Service by 01 December of the year before the child turns 4.
-This will provide time for requests to be processed, and where a request is not agreed, for the family to have adequate time to make an application before the published closing date.
+Parents should make the request to the academy in good time, at least one month prior to the published deadline for normal round applications, so the request can be considered and, where a request is not agreed by the academy, for the family to have adequate time to make an alternative application for a school place before the published closing date.